By Michael Lanza

 Better Than Screens

 The mountain goat seemed to appear out of thin air as we neared Gunsight Pass in Glacier National Park.
 Nate, then nine, and Alex, seven, froze in their tracks and stared at it—not in fear so much as wonder.
 It was their first mountain goat.
 We exchanged stares for several minutes, until the goat yielded the trail by plunging down the mountainside below us, which was basically a cliff.
 Alex peered down from the spot where the goat had stepped off the trail and said, “I can’t believe it went down there.”

 Moments later, we encountered an older couple hiking in the opposite direction, who sized up our kids and gushed, “We’re impressed!
 We never had any luck trying to get our kids to backpack.”
 After they had passed, Alex turned to me and pointedly said: “You didn’t get us to do this.
 We wanted to do it.”

-Six years after that hike in Glacier, Nate, now 15, and I are lying in our 0-degree sleeping bags on an April evening, in a tent pitched on snow at 12,000 feet below the soaring cliffs and spires of the East Face of California’s Mount Whitney.
-Hours after reaching the 14,505-foot summit of the highest peak in the contiguous United States via a mountaineering route, we’re tired and proud as we recall details of the day.
+Six years after that hike in Glacier, Nate, then 15, and I laid in our 0-degree sleeping bags on an April evening, in a tent pitched on snow at 12,000 feet below the soaring cliffs and spires of the East Face of California’s Mount Whitney.
+Hours after reaching the 14,505-foot summit of the highest peak in the contiguous United States via a mountaineering route, we were tired and proud as we recalled details of the day.

-Then Nate throws an arm around my shoulders and speaks words that he’s said before and I’ll never get tired of hearing: “I love it when we do these things together.”
+Then Nate threw an arm around my shoulders and spoke words that he’d said before and I’ll never get tired of hearing: “I love it when we do these things together.”

 So I view that question through the wide-angle lens that reveals the whole picture of what it’s like to be a young person today.
 And from that perspective, I’m convinced that, rather than endangering them, the outdoors is saving their lives.

-See all of my stories about family adventures at The Big Outside, including these:
+See all of my stories about family adventures at The Big Outside.